sjackp/J_Captioneer_v2.release/README.md

 # What's New in v2?

-Introduced BLIP & VIT-GPT2 to generate captions.
+1. BLIP & VIT-GPT2: Generate captions using the state-of-the-art models BLIP and VIT-GPT2.
-Added Crop & Resize (Like birme.net).
+2. Crop & Resize: Crop and resize images to your desired dimensions, similar to the functionality found on birme.net.
-Added Settings to Launch Dark Mode on Launch, Remember Last Directory or Choose Default Directory.
+3. Settings: Launch the app in dark mode, remember the last directory opened, or choose a default directory.
-Removed Find X and add after/before (Can be done with find replace all).
+4. Removed Find X and add after/before: This function can now be achieved with the find and replace function.
-Optimized the program, faster load times, and no more frozen windows!
+5. Optimized the program: Faster load times and no more frozen windows!

 ## Features